Poker on Samsung Galaxy Devices

 The best thing to do is visit whichever site you want to play on and attempt to download and install the software; there are so many different software releases on Galaxy phones that its not entirely clear which apps work with which release, so you’re best off giving it a try.

 There are options available to you even if your phone won’t run the downloadable apps.
-There are a couple of good options for in-browser play, most notably Terminal Poker and Switch Poker.
-Terminal Poker have recently introduced tournaments and the action there is faster than pretty much any other Android poker site, while Switch Poker offers multi-tabling facilities, something that’s very important to people that quickly get bored playing a single table.
+There were a couple of good options for in-browser play, most notably Terminal Poker and Switch Poker but both of these are closed down now.
+Terminal Poker had recently introduced tournaments and the action there was faster than pretty much any other Android poker site, while Switch Poker offered multi-tabling facilities, something that’s very important to people that quickly get bored playing a single table.